melezhik/outthentic-dsl/README.md

 * Validator code gets executed and value returned by the code is treated as validation status.

 * Validator should return array reference.
-First element of array is validation status and second one is helpfull message which will be shown when status is appeared in TAP output.
+First element of array is validation status and second one is helpful message which will be shown when status is appeared in TAP output.

 For example: